arnolddustin/NodeSandbox/README.md

 - `gulp build`

 This will create a `build` folder containing a client and server folder.
-The client javascript and css are consolidated and minified and ready to deploy.